 Description: The Superfund Enterprise Management System (SEMS) provides information regarding sites under the Comprehensive Environmental Response, Compensation, and Liability Act -- otherwise known as CERCLA or Superfund.
 CERCLA provides a Federal "Superfund" to locate, investigate, and clean up uncontrolled or abandoned hazardous-waste sites as well as accidents, spills, and other emergency releases of pollutants and contaminants into the environment.
 Sites on the National Priorities List (NPL) is the list of sites of national priority among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
 Sites on the Superfund Alternative Approach (SAA) list use the same investigation and cleanup process and standards that are used for sites listed on the NPL.
 Currently, sites with SAA agreements are a small subset of all Superfund cleanup agreements.

 This dataset is composed of both the proposed and final NPL sites and SAA sites and contains the Superfund Site boundaries.
 Site boundaries are polygons representing the footprint of a whole site, defined for purposes of this effort as the sum of all of the Operable Units and the current understanding of the full extent of contamination.
-This dataset was initially created for EJScreen based on the downloaded data on 2/26/2024.

 Source: EPA's NPL